microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/azure-ad-auditlog-overview.md

 ## What are Azure AD activity logs?

-Azure AD provides these types of activity reports:
+Azure AD provides the following types of activity reports:

 - Directory audits
 - Sign-ins